-This track will highlight new advances in biomedical and clinical research in improving primary healthcare delivery, as well as innovative approaches in research that incorporate traditional AI/AN methodologies.
+Biomedical and Health Systems Research (BHSR): Sessions within the BHSR track will highlight new advances in biomedical and health systems research in improving primary healthcare delivery, as well as innovative approaches in research that incorporate traditional AI/AN methodologies.
 The session will explore, among other questions: How are AI/AN researchers using traditional and cultural-based knowledge to break new ground in biomedical and health systems research?
 How can Western biomedical research models be informed by Traditional Knowledge?
 How are approaches to AI/AN research changing in response to community inclusion and consultation?
 What are good models for collaboration between Tribal and non-Tribal community-based health care providers that promote access to services, continuity of care, or public health?
 What is the future of biomedical and health systems research in AI/AN communities?

-This session will explore the intersection and interactions between TEK and EH.
-It will highlight the importance of intergenerational learning and the value of adapting STEM curricula to reflect a TEK perspective.
-Both successes and challenges of applying different but potentially complementary knowledge systems will be discussed.
+Traditional Ecological Knowledge/ Environmental Health (TEK/EH): Sessions within the TEK/EH track will explore the intersection and interactions between TEK and EH research.
+Talks will focus on the value of TEK to complement and expand upon Western scientific methods and will touch upon the potential for successes as well as the challenges of applying different but potentially complementary knowledge systems.
+Presentations will highlight the importance of raising awareness about culturally appropriate approaches among environmental health scientists working collaboratively with Tribal nations.
+The sessions will also include discussion of intergenerational learning, and the training and skills to increase Tribal community engagement in research using case examples of successful Tribal-academic partnerships.
 The session will consider questions such as: How is TEK being applied in contemporary research contexts to address pressing environmental concerns?
-How can TEK inform EH, and vice versa?
+How can TEK inform EH research, and vice versa?
 How can TEK be used in ecological management and policy development?
-When can TEK be more informative than Western scientific methods?
-What is being done to prepare AI/AN tribal college students, scientists and health professionals to incorporate both TEK and current EH research methodologies in AI/AN health studies?
+What is being done to prepare AI/AN tribal college students, scientists, and health professionals to incorporate both TEK and current EH research methodologies in AI/AN health studies?